daormar/debasher/doc/design_doc_resident.md

   Done on 2026-09-20 (step 4.5); before it, an initiator whose only input was the channel of the `Supervisor` opened its round, forwarded the marker and waited for ever, and a node with a data port and a command port never closed a round that started elsewhere.
+- Rounds do not overlap at a node (done on 2026-09-20, step 4.6).
+A marker of a newer epoch that reaches a node while an older round is open replaces it: the older round is abandoned, and the node captures again at the newer marker (a later capture would include messages that the sender had sent after its own, and holding back the port would break the order of the input log) and forwards the newer marker.
+A halt is never replaced by a snapshot, and a marker of an older epoch, or of a round that is over, is ignored.
+A trigger that finds a round open does not start
+  another: a `start_snapshot` is ignored, since the round in progress takes the snapshot; a `shutdown` replaces an open snapshot and starts the halt at once; a `shutdown` that finds a halt open, and any trigger once the node has halted, are ignored.
+Before this, both a marker of another epoch and a trigger raised a `ValueError` that nothing caught, which ended the brain thread.
 - **Not yet done**: checking that the node chosen as initiator can actually reach every other node (the graph is strongly connected from that node) before it is ever allowed to be used as one: no validation code exists for this today; a module author enabling `SNAPSHOT_INTERVAL_SECS` or